Hollywood Canteen (film): Plot

 Two soldiers on leave spend three nights at the Hollywood Canteen before returning to active duty in the South Pacific.
 Slim Green (Robert Hutton) is the millionth GI to enjoy the Canteen, and consequently wins a date with Joan Leslie.
 The other GI, Sergeant Nolan (Dane Clark) gets to dance with Joan Crawford.
-Canteen founders Bette Davis and John Garfield give talks on the history of the Canteen.
+Bette Davis and John Garfield give talks on the history of the Canteen.
 The soldiers enjoy a variety of musical numbers performed by a host of Hollywood stars, and also comedians, such as Jack Benny and his violin.

 Cameo appearances

 The film's setting is the Hollywood Canteen, a free entertainment club open to servicemen.
-The Canteen was created as a GI morale-booster by movie stars Bette Davis and John Garfield during World War II.
 Many of those cameoing in the film had previously volunteered to work there or provide entertainment.
 They include: The Andrews Sisters, Jack Benny, Joe E. Brown, Eddie Cantor, Kitty Carlisle, Jack Carson, Joan Crawford, Faye Emerson, Sydney Greenstreet, Alan Hale Sr., Paul Henreid, Joan Leslie, Peter Lorre, Ida Lupino, Dorothy Malone, Dennis Morgan, Janis Paige, Eleanor Parker, Roy Rogers (with Trigger), S.Z.
 Sakall, Zachary Scott, Alexis Smith, Barbara Stanwyck, Jane Wyman, and Jimmy Dorsey.

 The Golden Gate Quartet, an all-black quartet, make a unique appearance.
 They had appeared at President Franklin D. Roosevelt's third inauguration—"firsts" for black performers—as well as in period movies.

 Another cameo shows Joan McCracken straight from the musical Oklahoma! in a strong dance number reminiscent of her later dance in Good News.

 The East Coast counterpart was the Stage Door Canteen, also celebrated in a 1943 film.